Arxari/OpenShockClock/README.md

 - If it opens in the wrong app, right click it and choose Open In --> Git for Windows
 - Ta-da!
 - To run it again just run the run.sh file again
+- ‎
+- When run.sh updates the program, the window will close so you have to re-run it again to use the updated version
 #### MacOS
 - Make sure you have python installed, you can install it from (here)[https://www.python.org/downloads/macos/]
 - After you've made sure you have python installed